Ters06/PNGDrawer/docs/genAI_compact_guide.md

 You **must** adhere to these rules to avoid generating incorrect diagrams.

-1.  **NO Automatic Text Wrapping:** Text does **not** wrap.
-You are responsible for manually inserting newline characters (`\\n`) into long strings to ensure they fit inside a node.
+1.  **Text Wrapping is Automatic:** By default, text wraps.
+You can control this with the `wrapping` and `text_align` properties in the `label` object.
 2.  **Layering is Manual:** The stacking order of elements is determined by their order in the `nodes.json` array.
 Elements defined later are drawn on top of elements defined earlier.
-3.  **Text Styling is Local:** As shown in Recipe C, a label's color is independent of its parent shape's color.
-You must style it directly.
+3.  **Text Styling is Local:** As shown in Recipe C, a label's style is independent of its parent shape's color.
+You must style it directly within the `label` object.

 ---